 Cancer Therapeutics: New immunotherapies can be developed using CRISPR to treat cancer.
 Scientists can genetically modify T-cells using CRISPR to locate and kill cancer cells.

-Drug Research: Scientists are predicting that CRISPR could potentially speed up the drug discovery process given the technology is relatively cheap, precise and simple to use.
-Some of the drug makers in the world are already incorporating CRISPR technology in their drug research and discovery phase.
+Drug Research: Scientists are predicting that CRISPR could potentially speed up the drug discovery process, given the technology is relatively cheap, precise, and simple to use.
+Some of the drug makers in the world are already incorporating CRISPR technology into their drug research and discovery phase.